 This resource is one of a series created to commemorate the First World War Centenary in 2014-2018.

-The letter shown opposite was written by Alfie Knight, a nine year old boy from Dublin in Ireland to Field Marshal Lord Kitchener, who was Secretary of State at the time of the First World War.
+The letter shown below was written by Alfie Knight, a nine year old boy from Dublin in Ireland to Field Marshal Lord Kitchener, who was Secretary of State at the time of the First World War.
 Kitchener’s appeal for recruits produced an overwhelming response from men of all classes.
 Within weeks half a million men had volunteered.